Beyond Boston

 Do not use Boston as the default answer

-Boston is often the airport, hotel, or conference base, but it is not automatically the right frame for every Massachusetts region.
+Boston is often the airport, hotel, or conference base, but it is not automatically the right starting point for every Massachusetts region.

 • Use Massachusetts Guide when the trip starts asking statewide questions about campus regions, rail, car time, coast, or western Massachusetts.